The genuine avgui.exe file is a software component of AVG Internet Security by AVG Technologies.

 AVG Technologies products provide internet security, protection of personal privacy and identity, and performance optimization for over 187 million active users worldwide, as of March 2014.
 This module draws the User Interface Window for AVG Internet Security.
 Windows XP users had problems in 2011 with avgui.exe being unresponsive and slow to draw the User Interface, and taking up 50% of CPU resources.
 AVG forums suggested a fix which only some users seemed to find helpful.
 AVG was founded in 1991 as Grisoft in the Czech Republic, sold in 2001 to Benson Oak Capital Acquisitions, and acquired its present name in 2008.
 Intel Capital and Enterprise Investors became a 65% owner in 2005.
 AVG has shown a pattern of adding new technologies such as LinkScanner and security for Android mobile devices by acquiring the companies that developed them.
 Their headquarters is now in Amsterdam, The Netherlands.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the avgui.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The file has a digital signature.
 It is not a Windows system file.
-The application can be uninstalled in the Control Panel.
-The file is a Verisign signed file.
+The avgui.exe file is a Verisign signed file.
+The software can be removed using the Control Panel's Add\Remove programs applet.
 The process starts when Windows starts (see Registry key: MACHINE\Run).
 The program has no visible window.
-It can change the behavior of other programs or manipulate other programs.
 Avgui.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 26% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 23% dangerous, however you should also read the user reviews.

 Recommended: Identify avgui.exe related errors